 Text Messaging (SMS)

-Mobile recruiting isn’t just about having a mobile-friendly site.
+Recruiting with a mobile-first mindset isn’t just about having a mobile-friendly site.
 It’s also about the way you’re reaching out to candidates.
 A key part of a mobile strategy you should consider: texting your candidates.

 Nine out of ten people expect to be able to communicate through SMS or a messaging app and ninety-eight percent of texts get opened.